17 BEST Things To Do in Miraflores Lima, Peru

 Costa-Verde-Miraflores-At-Night

 Though the nightlife in Miraflores is amazing, you don’t always have to go to a bar or club at night.
-In fact, one of my favorite things to do in Miraflores at night is to simply stroll along the malecón.
+In fact, one of my favorite free things to do in Miraflores at night is to simply stroll along the malecón.

 If you simply want to unwind and look into the abyss that is the Pacific Ocean at night, the malecón is the perfect place to do it.
-Bonus: the malecon is also a very safe part of Lima!

 Things To Do In Miraflores Map